 Housekeeping — Activities related to housekeeping that are essential to the member's health and comfort, such as changing bed linens, housecleaning, laundry, shopping, arranging furniture, washing dishes and storing purchased items.

-AFC services, with the exception of 24-hour supervision that is provided to all HCBS SPW AFC members, are provided on an "as needed" basis, with the flexibility to meet the member's needs in the least restrictive way possible.
-For example, HCBS SPW AFC members may not need assistance with medication or help with transportation, but the services are available to all HCBS SPW members in AFC homes.
+AFC services, with the exception of 24-hour supervision that is provided to all STAR+PLUS HCBS program AFC members, are provided on an "as needed" basis, with the flexibility to meet the member's needs in the least restrictive way possible.
+For example, STAR+PLUS HCBS program AFC members may not need assistance with medication or help with transportation, but the services are available to all STAR+PLUS HCBS program members in AFC homes.
 PAS tasks must be provided as identified on Form H2060 and any addendums to Form H2060.
 The AFC home provider may provide more services for the member than are authorized, as the changing needs of the member may warrant, but may not reduce or discontinue services without prior consultation with the MCO.

-HCBS SPW members, as recipients of Medicaid, are entitled to medical transportation services.
+STAR+PLUS HCBS program members, as recipients of Medicaid, are entitled to medical transportation services.
 Transportation is provided to Medicaid-covered medical appointments.
-Access to non-emergency medical transportation is available to members through the Medical Transportation Organization.
+Access to non-emergency medical transportation is available to members through the Medical Transportation program.

 7114 Other Long Term Services and Supports Available to Adult Foster Care Members